Promotional videos: internal and external, live action and animated.

 - They can sit on specific pages of your website that relate to whatever you are promoting, boosting SEO

-- Far more convincing than a pamphlet or brochure and far easier to amend in the future
+- Far more convincing than a pamphlet or brochure and far easier to update in the future

 Okay, so what are the next steps?

-- Once all the details are nailed down and agreed on both sides we start production, whether this a location shoot or getting the assets into the animation suite.
+- Once all the details are nailed down and agreed on both sides we start production, whether this a location shoot or moving the assets into the animation suite

 - When it’s finished you’ll get the chance to feedback, and then we’ll finalise the edit and export it so you can start promoting!